HiveMQ Cloud Console

 Each role you create is added to the list of available roles in the Role field of the Authentication configuration area.

-The provided integrations vary based on the HiveMQ Cloud plan you select.
-For an overview of the HiveMQ Cloud integrations available for the selected cluster, open the Integrations tab of your HiveMQ Cloud console.
+To view the HiveMQ Cloud integrations that are currently available for a selected cluster, open the Integrations tab of your HiveMQ Cloud console.

 Common use cases include the following: